The Stinson 108 Voyager and

 by Larry Westin

 This page shows the process, with text and images, of restoring a Stinson 108 airframe.
-While the Stinson 108 is the primary subject, the steps shown apply to most light aircraft restoration projects.
+While the Stinson 108 is the primary subject, the steps shown apply to most light fabric covered aircraft restoration projects.

-Page created 01/01/2001, Last updated 11/28/2004
+Page created 01/01/2001, Last updated 01/16/2024

 CAUTION - several publications suggest keeping the old fabric to use as a pattern, especially to locate inspection holes.
 The airplane I purchased was covered with the first Ceconite process.
 Problem here is that the early Ceconite process this airplane was covered with used nitrate dope as the first brush coats.
 Nitrate dope sticks better to synthetic fabric (which is the reason for using nitrate dope rather than the less flammable butyrate dope), but nitrate dope is extremely flamable.
 Be careful with the original fabric, store it carefully.
 As for me I documented the location of the inspection holes then disposed of the old fabric.